 So I am making a commitment to myself during this day shift rotation to lose 10 pounds.
 That's all I ask for, nothing crazy, but easier said then done.
 Since I have hypothyroidism, it has always been twice as hard for me to lose weight.
 I began eating better, working out more consistently, and began distance running again.
 In two weeks I have lost...are you ready for this...are you sure...2 pounds.
 Its very deflating to work so hard and see no results.
 I am not fat by any means, but I could stand to lose weight.
 I will always have body image issues since my whole teenage existence was spent being the overweight girl that was made fun of behind my back, or so they thought it was behind my back.
 It haunts me to this day.
 I never want to be that girl again.
 My heaviest was 200 pounds.
 My lightest 160 and that was after the birth of our oldest.
 But I want to lose weight and I know with good support I can.
 I need to be held accountable for my workouts and my intake.
 I miss my Frappuccino's and comfort foods, but if giving them up is what it takes, then it's what I have to do.
 I had stopped distance running for a while, but decided to pick it back up a few weeks ago.
 I dropped my 5k time to within 2 minutes of my best time when I was running everyday.
 Here is the stopwatch photo:

 Our boys started a new babysitter recently.
 We love her.
 I already knew her from playing softball together so when we had to suddenly find a new sitter, she told us she was ready to open her business.
 We have not regretted the decision.
 She has a young boy as well so the boys all play well together.
 They do crafts and have a lot of fun.
 They got to paint pumpkins yesterday!
 They loved it.
 Our oldest loves Halloween anyway so this was a great activity.
+So it's time for me to go get ready to help my husband's VFW post.
+They are having a fish fry and the auxiliary members are serving the food.
+We get adult contact and the boys get to see mamaw and papaw so it is a win win!

 So that is all for this installment.
 I hope y'all enjoyed!
 Feel free to comment about things you would like to see my write about either in my home or work life.